Description of random level sets by polynomial chaos expansions: Hyperbolicity preserving finite-volume discretization

 on the computational domain can be rewritten into the conservative form

 Figure~\ref{FigureCapacity} illustrates the previous analysis.
 The left panel shows the uniform computational domain in black.
 The propagation of the continuous solution is exemplified by a blue and red, dashed arrow.

-The case when the true solution (red arrow) is not within the numerical range may happen for the conservative form, when the Jacobian~$\J(\widehat{\u},\v)$ has complex eigenvalues.
+The case when the true solution (red arrow) is not within the numerical range may happen for the conservative form if the Jacobian~$\JoneDim \big(\widehat{\u},\v\big)$ has complex eigenvalues.
 In contrast, the capacity-form differencing~scheme leads to a stable discretization as illustrated by the blue arrow.
+The right panel shows the case when the $k$-th component has a fast speed~$\DP_k \big(\v(x)\big)$, which results in a faster propagation of the true solution~(blue arrow).
+This requires a larger effective volume $ \Delta \tilde{v}_{j,k} = \tilde{v}_{j+\nicefrac{1}{2},k} - \tilde{v}_{j-\nicefrac{1}{2},k}$.
+Furthermore, the effective volume satisfies the conservative form~\eqref{ConservativeForm}.